farhaannishtar/Life-Dashboard/README.md

 Born out of a personal need, I created this full-stack web application as a solution to a problem faced by my brother, Faraaz.
 Struggling to keep track of his health metrics scattered across various devices – the Oura ring, Fitbit scale and Librelink, a blood glucose monitor – he needed something that could bring it all together.
 That's where I decided to leverage my skillsets.
 As a developer, I saw an opportunity to not only help him centralize his health data, but also to create something that could benefit others facing similar challenges.

-The application is tailored to offer a user-friendly experience in monitoring and analyzing health data, providing real-time health and wellness metrics by integrating seamlessly with various devices.
+The application is tailored to offer a user-friendly experience in monitoring and analyzing health data, providing real-time health and wellness metrics by integrating seamlessly with various devices, as well as a customizable habit tracker.

 Life Dash board currently supports the following health devices:
 - **Oura Ring**